GoDaddy Website Builder Review - Is GoDaddy Good?

 Along with this tool’s website-building features, you’ll also have access to some basic digital marketing tools:

-If your business doesn’t require an extravagant website and you have basic knowledge of SEO, then the Basic plan should do what you need it to do.
+If your business doesn’t require an extravagant website and you have basic knowledge of SEO, then this plan should do what you need it to.

 You can certainly get a much more robust email marketing and social media experience for just a bit more per month.
 But, if that’s something you don’t need — or if you have external tools to handle that — then this plan may have everything you require.

-One step up from the Basic plan is GoDaddy’s Standard plan.
+The next step up is GoDaddy’s Standard plan.
 For an extra $5 per month, you get all of the Basic plan features plus an expanded marketing capacity:

 - Expanded Email and Social Media Marketing: This plan allows you to send 500 marketing emails per month as well as publish 20 total posts per month on any of three social media platforms.
 If you have a small customer base and want to send marketing emails, you should absolutely consider this plan.

-While the number of features doesn’t increase a lot with the Standard plan, it delivers a noticeably higher value than the Basic plan.
+While the number of features doesn’t increase a lot with the Standard plan, it delivers a noticeably higher value.
 The SEO tool alone will absolutely pay for itself very quickly if used.
 Plus, the extra marketing email allocation will help you ensure customers keep your business top of mind.

 Who Is the Standard Plan Best For?

-This is the plan we’d recommend to most small businesses (unless the business takes frequent appointments).
-The ratio of features to price really maximizes the value you can achieve from your website builder.
+This is the plan we’d recommend to most small businesses.
+Unless your business relies on scheduling appointments, this plan really can’t be beat.
+The ratio of features to price really maximizes the value of what you can achieve with this plan.

 Those who’ve never built a website before can not only create their site very quickly, but also access tools to grow their marketing efforts in the future.
 We love the GoDaddy website builder Standard plan.

-Next up is the GoDaddy website builder Premium plan for $19.99 per month.
-While it remains less than $20 per month, which is great, this plan costs twice as much as the cheapest paid option.
-There’s one type of business this plan suits well: businesses that need the ability for customers to set appointments directly from their websites.
+Next up is the GoDaddy Premium plan for $21.99 per month.
+While it remains about $20 per month, this plan still costs twice as much as the cheapest paid option.
+There’s one type of business this plan suits well: businesses that rely on customers to set appointments directly from their websites.

-While all GoDaddy website builder plans include a very basic version of this feature, this plan takes it much further with:
+While all GoDaddy plans include a very basic version of this feature, this plan takes it much further with:

 - Recurring Appointments: If you run a business that sees the same customers on a regular basis (e.g., a hairdresser or a therapist) then giving your customers the ability to book recurring appointments themselves is a real time-saver.
 This feature also will simplify the entire appointment-booking process.